-Class G - Dwellings being actively marketed for sale (12 months limit)
+Class G - Dwellings being actively marketed for sale or a property that has been sold that is awaiting completion (12 months limit)

 Qualification Criteria

-The property must be actively marketed for sale at a fair market value.
+The property must be actively marketed for sale at a fair market value or a property that has been sold that is awaiting completion.

-The exception would apply for up to 12 months from the date it was first actively marketed for sale, or until the sale is fully completed, whichever is sooner.
-Should the property cease to be marketed for sale the exception will no longer apply.
+The exception would apply for up to 12 months from the date it was first actively marketed for sale/date property sold awaiting completion, whichever is sooner.
+Should the property cease to be marketed for sale or no longer sold and awaiting completion, the exception will no longer apply.

 Whilst the exception is applied the property will still be subject to the standard Council Tax charge.